f5devcentral/adaptiveapps/solutions/deploy-api-to-f5-nginx-management-suite/README.md

 [![Video](https://img.youtube.com/vi/2fRqVYpZOK4/maxresdefault.jpg)](https://www.youtube.com/watch?v=2fRqVYpZOK4&t=519s)

 ## Automation to Deploy Solution
-Automation is done using Ansible.
+This solution uses Ansible for automation.
 Running the `deploy.yml` playbook with the appropriate environment variables will deploy the OpenAPI document to F5 NGINX Management Suite.

 ### Environment Variables
-* NMS_WORKSPACE: The service workspace that API changes should be published to.
+* NMS_WORKSPACE: The service workspace that receives API changes
-* NMS_USER: Username of the Management Suite account that will be making the updates.
+* NMS_USER: Username of the Management Suite account that will make the updates
-* NMS_PASSWORD: Password of the Management Suite account that will be making the updates.
+* NMS_PASSWORD: Password of the Management Suite account that make the updates
-* NMS_API_HOST: Hostname of NGINX Data Plane host.
+* NMS_API_HOST: Hostname of NGINX Data Plane host
-* NMS_DEV_HOST: Hostname of the NGINX Developer Portal host.
+* NMS_DEV_HOST: Hostname of the NGINX Developer Portal host
-* SVC_HOST: The hostname of the backend that is serving the API.
+* SVC_HOST: The hostname of the backend that hosts the API

 ### CI/CD Example
 Below is an example of running the playbook in a GitLab CI/CD job.
-Most of the above environment variables are specified in the CI/CD variable settings.
+We can set the above environment variables in the CI/CD variable settings.

 ```yaml
 deploy-api: